cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 ### Step 2

-By now you should have already opend up all your hardware and sufficiently admired it - if you haven't do so now.

-All we have to do for installing the OS is to install the <sup>1*</sup>Heatsink, insert the MicroSD card, plug in the power cable, and connect the ethernet cable.
-Once you've done all that you can turn it on!
+With all your hardware unpacked and sufficiently admired - connect the <sup>1*</sup>Heatsink, insert the MicroSD card, plug in the power cable, and connect the ethernet cable.
+Take your time, don't break anything or hook it up backwards.
+Turn it on when everything is connected.

 > *<sup>1</sup>Do not forget to remove the last 3 fins from the heatsink - which is much easier to do before attatching it to the Pi.*
 >